listman-io/docs/README.md

  }
 ]
 ```
-### Archive Job Configuration
-Listman.io executes archive jobs.

 An archive job configuration may contain the following properties and subsections:

 | Field/Subsection  | Description | Example |
 | ------------- | ------------- | -----------------|